IntelliTect/Documentation/Myriad/Myriad.md

 ![Myriad Infographic](Media/Myriad-Infographic.png)
 ______
 ## Introduction
 Myriad is a project coordination and information dissemination tool that combines the best of Microsoft Excel, SharePoint, Microsoft Project and Slack.
-The program ensures every team member has access to up-to-date information about ll applications and environments, including their statuses, schedules and real-time collaboration efforts.
+The program ensures every team member has access to up-to-date information about all applications and environments, including their statuses, schedules and real-time collaboration efforts.
 Myriad is used every day by developers, testers, trainers, operations personnel, business users, IT management and corporate management.

 This documentation provides information on Myriad by Intellitect.